 PayPlan (opens in a new window) – free debt advice provider, offering help and support in a way that works for you.

 If you're looking for general advice

-Money Advice Service (opens in a new window) – free, unbiased money advice online, over the phone and face-to face.
+Money Helper (opens in a new window) – free, unbiased money advice online, over the phone and face-to face.

 Citizens Advice (opens in a new window) – advice on issues such as debt management, welfare benefits, housing, employment and consumer complaints.